JamyJones/jjdgdjf/msg.md

-{"prompt": "None", "user_message": "Which continent is closest to Uganda, Africa"}
+{"prompt": "None", "user_message": "Which continent is closest to Uganda, Africa among west,central and East Europe,"}